Police and mental health

 The investigation could finish without you being charged, in one of the following ways:

 - No further action (NFA).
-If there is not enough evidence the police may decide not to charge you and no further action will be taken.
-This may show up on a security check if you are applying for job that requires a DBS check.
+If there isn't enough evidence the police may decide not to charge you.
+And no further action will be taken.
+This may show up on a security check if you're applying for job that requires a DBS check.

 - Caution.
-You may be offered a caution or have to pay a fine if you admit the charge and the offence was minor.
-These will go on your criminal record and will show up on a DBS check when applying for a job.
+You may be offered a caution.
+Or you may have to pay a fine if you admit the charge and the offence was minor.
+These will go on your criminal record and will show up on a DBS check when you apply for a job.

-- Fixed penalty notice / penalty notice for disorder.
+- Fixed penalty notice/penalty notice for disorder.
 You may have to pay a fine if you admit the charge and the offence was minor.
-These will go on your criminal record and will show up on a DBS check when applying for a job.
+These will go on your criminal record and will show up on a DBS check when you apply for a job.

 - Go to hospital.
-You may go to hospital either as a voluntary patient or sectioned under the Mental Health Act.
-The police could continue to investigate even if you are in hospital, or they could decide to drop the case.
+You may go to hospital either voluntarily as an informal patient or sectioned under the Mental Health Act.
+The police could continue to investigate even if you're in hospital.
+Or they could decide to drop the case.
+We've more information about informal patients and being sectioned.

 The police investigate the case